-FIGURE 8-1 FLOOR AREA RATIO
+FLOOR AREA RATIO

-Food Preparation Facilities.
-Food preparation facilities may include, but are not limited to, a stove, oven, microwave, hot plate, refrigerator, sink, counters, or cabinets.
-Wet bars and snack bars are not considered food preparation facilities.
+Food Preparation Facilities of wood preparation facilities may include, but are not limited to, a stove, oven, microwave, hot plate, refrigerator, sink, counters, or cabinets.
+Wet bars and snack bars are not considered food preparation facilities: Variations may occur if upper floors are stepped back from ground level lot coverage.